Day 1 London - In flight

 Back in Jaipur itself, the splendid City Palace, an engaging fusion of Rajasthani and Mughal architecture, the 18th century Jantar Mantar observatory, with its huge stone instruments used to study the movement of the constellations, and a view of the stunning Hawa Mahal (Palace of Winds), with its instantly recognisable latticed façade, occupy our afternoon.

-We depart Jaipur for the Delhi area and a final night at the Trident (4T), Gurgaon, Maidens (4T), Delhi, Roseate Hotel (5T), Delhi or Crowne Plaza Okhla Delhi (4T).
+We depart Jaipur for Delhi and a final night at Roseate House (5T) or Holiday Inn Aerocity (4T).

 Day 10 Delhi - London

 Our Indian journey at an end, we transfer to Delhi Airport for a direct, scheduled Virgin Atlantic or Jet Airways flight to London Heathrow.
 On arrival you will be met and guided to your Titan vehicle, for the journey home.